Content from Jupyter Notebook

 3. Getting Started: Opening a Notebook

-You can launch Jupyter Notebooks in several ways:
+You can use Jupyter Notebooks in several ways:

 4. Understanding Cells